 Spaces that reflect scholars’ potential and lift up Lancer PRIDE

-La Follette High School, located on Madison’s southeast side, was built in 1962 and received minor additions in 1965, 1969, and 2003.
+La Follette High School, located on Madison’s southeast side, was built in 1962 and received additions in 1965 and 1969.
 In every classroom, you’ll find students who embody the tenets of Lancer PRIDE – personal responsibility, respect, integrity, determination, and excellence.

 In spring 2019, students and staff were excited to help identify some potential renovation ideas.
 Through conversations with them, in addition to site visits and a review of the building’s age and condition, we have identified what we believe are the priorities at La Follette that could be taken on with a 2020 capital referendum.